Jesus: Proclamation, Transfiguration, and Passion Week

-At about the middle of each of the three Synoptic Gospels are two significant events: the Confession of Peter and the Transfiguration of Jesus.
-These two events are not mentioned in the Gospel of John.

-In his Confession, Peter tells Jesus, "You are the Messiah, the Son of the living God."
-Jesus affirms that Peter's confession is divinely revealed truth.
-After the confession, Jesus tells his disciples about his upcoming death and resurrection.
+At approximately the midpoint of each of the three Synoptic Gospels, two significant events are narrated: the Confession of Peter and the Transfiguration of Jesus—not mentioned in the Gospel of John.
+In the Confession of Peter, Peter declares to Jesus, "You are the Messiah, the Son of the living God"; Jesus affirms that this is a divinely revealed truth.
+Following this confession, Jesus begins to tell his disciples about his forthcoming suffering, death, and resurrection.
 In the Transfiguration, Jesus takes Peter and two other apostles up an unnamed mountain, where "he was transfigured before them, and his face shone like the sun, and his clothes became dazzling white".
-A bright cloud appears around them, and a voice from the cloud says, "This is my Son, the Beloved; with him I am well pleased; listen to him."
+A bright cloud envelops them, and a voice from the cloud proclaims, "This is my Son, the Beloved; with him I am well pleased; listen to him."

-Passion Week

-The description of the last week of the life of Jesus (often called Passion Week) occupies about one-third of the narrative in the canonical gospels.
-It starts with Jesus's triumphal entry into Jerusalem and ends with his Crucifixion.
+The description of the final week of Jesus's life—often referred to as Passion Week—occupies roughly one-third of the narrative in the canonical gospels.
+This section begins with Jesus's triumphal entry into Jerusalem and concludes with his crucifixion.